The disk precession in a Be star-magnetar binary and its application to the rotation measure of FRB 20201124A: Introduction

 \section{Introduction}

-FRBs are a class of cosmological radio transients with millisecond durations and high luminosity \citep{Lorimer_2007Sci...318..777L, Thornton_2013Sci...341...53T,Wu2024}.
+FRBs are a class of cosmological radio transients with millisecond durations and high luminosity \citep{Lorimer_2007Sci...318..777L, Thornton_2013Sci...341...53T, Wu2024}.
 Although the origin of FRBs remains poorly understood, the detection of FRB 200428 from the Galactic magnetar SGR J1935+2154 reveals that magnetars are a viable source of FRBs \citep{Bochenek_2020Natur.587...59B, CHIME_2020Natur.587...54C}.
-Many researchers indicate that the FRB emission region is likely to be within the magnetosphere of the magnetar \citep{Kumar_2017MNRAS.468.2726K, Yang2018, Nimmo_2025Natur.637...48N}.
-Approximately 900 FRB sources have been detected to date, most of them are detected only once, whereas others exhibit repeated emissions \citep{Spitler_2016Natur.531..202S, CHIME_2019ApJ...885L..24C, CHIME_2023ApJ...947...83C}.
+Many researchers indicate that FRB emission regions are likely to be within magnetar magnetospheres \citep{Kumar_2017MNRAS.468.2726K, Yang2018, Nimmo_2025Natur.637...48N}.
+Approximately 4,000 FRB sources have been detected to date \citep{2026arXiv260109399F}, most of which are detected only once, whereas others exhibit repeated emissions \citep{Spitler_2016Natur.531..202S, CHIME_2019ApJ...885L..24C, CHIME_2023ApJ...947...83C}.
 Long-term observations of FRB repeaters allow for the investigation of their properties, e.g., dispersion measure (DM), rotation measure (RM), polarization, burst rate, and waiting time, helping to reveal the origin of FRBs.

-Over a decade of observations of FRBs, several FRBs exhibit dramatic RM variations and oscillations \citep{Hilmarsson_2021MNRAS.508.5354H, Xu_2022Natur.609..685X, Kumar_2023MNRAS.526.3652K, Anna-Thomas_2023Sci...380..599A, Mckinven_2023ApJ...950...12M, Ng_2025ApJ...982..154N}.
+Over a decade of observations of FRBs, several FRBs have exhibited dramatic RM variations and oscillations \citep{Hilmarsson_2021MNRAS.508.5354H, Xu_2022Natur.609..685X, Kumar_2023MNRAS.526.3652K, Anna-Thomas_2023Sci...380..599A, Mckinven_2023ApJ...950...12M, Ng_2025ApJ...982..154N}.
 Since the RM is related to the magnetic field and plasma density, the temporal variation may indicate the evolution of the local magneto-ionic environment around the FRB source.

 Among these FRBs, FRB 20201124A attracts significant attention.
 It is an extremely active repeater and exhibits peculiar variations in its RM.
 From the observations by FAST between April and June 2021 \citep{Xu_2022Natur.609..685X}, the RM of FRB 20201124A exhibits a pattern of rapid increase, sharp drop, and subsequent re-ascent over $\sim$ 40 days, with the maximum RM variation reaching $\sim$ 500 $\rm{rad/m^2}$.
 The variation stage is overlaid by a series of oscillations, and followed by a stable stage lasting for $\sim$ 20 days.
 After subtracting the RM averaged over $\sim$ two-month observations (from 1 April to 11 June, 2021), the variations show that the local RM contribution of FRB 20201124A changes its sign \citep{Wang_2022NatCo..13.4382W}.